avaturn/pygltflib/README.md

     * add support for extras
     * add support for custom attributes on Attributes
     * set Primitive.attributes to `None` by default (use `primitive.attributes = Attributes()`)
+    * remove warning about byteStride as that is not the responsibility of this library
     * add lots of tests

 * 1.11.5